Cost of day surgery in a private hospital

 You may only need to pay one excess

 In most instances, your excess is only payable once per year (per person), meaning if you need a follow-on procedure after day surgery, you won’t need to pay the excess again.
-For example, if you go for arthroscopy and find out you need an anterior cruciate ligament (ACL) reconstruction, you may not need to pay the excess again when you go in for that treatment provided that it happens in the same year (this could be based on calendar year or membership year depending on your health fund).
+For example, if you have an arthroscopy and find out you need an anterior cruciate ligament (ACL) reconstruction, you may not need to pay the excess again when you go in for that treatment provided that it happens in the same year (this could be based on calendar year or membership year depending on your health fund).
 If you only paid a half excess, or the excess was waived for your day procedure, you’ll be required to pay the remaining or full excess if you go in for treatment again that year.

 Be prepared to pay your excess on admission